Shrakka/ConnectFour/README.md

 * There is two grids: FIELD (the model grid) and FIELDVIEW (the viewgrid) which are global variables.
 * Setup function produce the FIELDVIEW: it loads overlapping sprites (emptySprite, yellowSprite, redSprite) on each tile.
-* LoopGame make the link between model and view.
+* LoopGame function makes the link between model and view.
 * Code is self documented to help you understand the model: I used a minimax algorithm.
+* Tokens were made on GIMP.

 ## Do not hesitate to report bugs, thank you!